Gravitational waves from cosmic strings for pedestrians: Total spectrum

 Our starting point is the sum in \eqref{eq:Sum_Full_Spectrum}, which we reproduce here for convenience,\footnote{For reasons explained in Section \ref{subsec:Gravitational_Wave_Spectrum}, we ignore in this treatment, without introducing any inaccuracies, that the earliest GW emission time will be independent of the mode number, but can depend on frequency.
 We treat the earliest emission time $t_{\rm ini}$ here merely as another free model parameter.}

 It appears that, even in the limit $n_{\rm max}\to \infty$, this sum cannot be further simplified.
 Instead, we proceed by approximating the sum as follows: Denoting the summands by $\Phi(k)$, we can generalize the function $\Phi$ from mode number $k\in \mathbb{N}$ to $k\in \mathbb{R}_{\geq 1}$.
-For arbitrary ${n_{\rm max}}$ and monotonically decreasing $\Phi$, one can easily show that
+For arbitrary $m, {n_{\rm max}}\in \mathbb{N}$ and monotonically decreasing $\Phi$, one can easily show that

+Choosing a larger value of $m$ will generally improve the approximation.
 If $\Phi$ is monotonically increasing, the upper and lower estimates of the sum are interchanged.
 Hereafter, we will only write down the explicit expressions for the upper bound.
 The lower bound is then obtained by the trivial replacement $(n_{\rm max},\, m)\mapsto (n_{\rm max}+1,\, m+1)$ in the integrated part.

-For the following considerations, it is noteworthy that $q>1$.
+For the following considerations, it is important that $q>1$.
 Accordingly, if $\Omega^{(1)}_{\rm GW}(f)$ decreases in $f$ nowhere faster than $f^{-1}$, the function $\Phi(k) \propto \Omega^{(1)}_{\rm GW}\left(f/k\right)/k^q$ will be monotonically decreasing and \eqref{Upperandlowerbound} can be applied without any changes.
 As a matter of fact, the $f^{-1}$ decay is, in the absence of a maximum frequency, the fastest decrease we find for the fundamental RR, RM, and MM spectra, occurring at asymptotically large frequencies.
 Even though this is no longer true in the presence of a maximum frequency, the above formula still provides a good approximation of the actual spectrum.

+{ It should be noted that $\Phi(k)$ represents the analytical functions for the spectra derived in previous sections.
+Since these expressions may deviate from the numerical results, the band defined by the upper and lower bounds does not necessarily contain the numerically computed total spectrum.
+Moreover, if one is primarily interested in a single representative value of the spectrum rather than the full band, we recommend using the geometric mean of the upper and lower bounds as an estimate.}